Nblue-dev0/wp-offload-media-tweak-for-linode/README.md

 # Changes for Linode

-I've made some changes in order to make WP Offload be able to work with Linode.
-Currently, the lines related to Linode are uncommented, don't forget to put your cluster ID (region) to necessary functions.
+I've made some changes in order to make WP Offload Media plugin able to work with Linode.
+Currently, the lines related to Linode are uncommented, don't forget to put your cluster ID (region) to the necessary functions.

 # WP Offload Media Tweaks